-- Generally rub salt and pepper into the roast.
-I use at least a Tablespoon of each.
-The salt will actually work its way inside the meat while the roast is sitting in the fridge prior to cooking.
+- Salt and Pepper Rub: Generously rub salt and pepper into the roast.
+Use at least a Tablespoon of each.
+The salt will work its way inside the meat while the roast is sitting in the fridge prior to cooking.
 A roast is a lot of meat – don’t be afraid to use the salt!

 - Place the seasoned roast on a rack over a rimmed baking sheet to catch drips and refrigerate uncovered at least one day and up to four days.